Comparisons12 min read

 Q: How does Wrike handle compliance for regulated industries?
 Wrike is SOC 2 Type II certified and HIPAA compliant, which covers most regulated industry needs.
 However, it doesn't currently hold FedRAMP authorization.
 If you're in U.S. federal government or a contractor with FedRAMP requirements, Smartsheet is the only real choice between these two.

 Q: Is there a free trial for Wrike and Smartsheet?
 Yes — both offer free trials.
 Wrike has a free plan for up to 5 users and a 14-day trial of paid features.
-Smartsheet's free plan is limited to 1 user and 2 sheets (skip it — it's barely useful for evaluation), but they offer a 30-day free trial of Business tier features, which gives you enough runway to actually stress-test it.
+Smartsheet's free plan is limited to 1 user and 2 sheets (skip it — it's barely useful for evaluation), but they offer a 30-day free trial of Business tier features, which gives you enough runway to actually test drive it.
 Try Wrike here or try Smartsheet here.

 Tags